germtb/seon/backlog.md

 # TODO
-- transpile to something
+- make differnt parts of the bundle not collide
+- underscore bug when used in as a function parameter
+- interop with javascript
 - rewrite in itself
 - Implement core libraries
+- Better parsing errors
 - Create syntax theme
-- Better parsing errors

 # MAYBE DO
+- hoisting?
 - Build imports into the AST?
 - pattern match with 1 | 2 | 3 ...
 - Default function parameters